opsit-io/opsit-explang-docs/docs/explang-alg.md

 ### Creating a Case Insensitive Regex (and other flags)

-The Java regex engine allows to supply extra flags when creatting regexp pattern.
+The Java regex engine allows to supply extra flags when creating regexp pattern.
 The most commonly used flag is `i` - case insensitive matching.